-I am a researcher and Phd student at Laboratory of Signal Processing (Tampere University of Technology).
+I am a researcher and Phd student at Tampere University (TAU), previously known as Tampere University of Technology (until 2018).
 My primary research interest is in content analysis of audio signals, and recent years I have been focusing especially on environmental audio.
 During the years, I have worked in numerous academic and industrial projects related to the content analysis of audio signals.
 On my free time, I like to play basketball and develop various personal software and electronics projects.

 My current research topics include automatic sound event detection, acoustic scene classification and auditory scene synthesis.
 I have worked on various research topics related on audio signal processing, audio classification, and audio content analysis since 2000 as a member of the Audio Research Group.
 In my master studies, I studied musical genre classification and other music classification problems.
 Later, I concentrated a few year on musical instrument classification in multi-source situation.
 More recently, I have studied topics which falls under the Computational Auditory Scene Analysis, e.g. sound event detection in multi-source situations.

 DCASE Challenges and Workshops